fionlin8/fionlin8.github.io/about.md

 <span class="image left"><img src="{{ "/images/pic04.jpg" | absolute_url }}" alt="" /></span>

 I'm currently a sophomore studying business at the Ross School of Business here at the University of Michigan!
 I'm from Brooklyn, NY and coming to college out of state was thrilling.
 I wanted to find what I liked about business and currently my interests are in tech.
 Business in tech is the perfect medly for me because I liked serving people and also I loved how tech represented the future.
-To describe my work ethic, my friend gifted me a customized necklace based on a personality strength and mine was dreamer.
+To describe my work ethic and outlook on life, my friend gifted me a necklace curated from personality traits and mine was dreamer.

 I am a dreamer, a native New Yorker, and my favorite ice cream flavor is chocolate.